Passing the DC Bar Exam on Second Try with a 269: “A Pass Is a Pass”

 There are many ways you can pass the exam!
 You are the dean of your own studies.
 Bar prep is personal.

-Continue reading “LLM passes California Bar Exam on her FIRST try by “cramming” strategically”
+Continue reading “LLM Passes California Bar Exam on Her FIRST Try by Being Strategically Independent”

 Struggling with the MBE?
 Don’t Gloss Over These Tips